Lopinavir / RitonavirBrand Name: Kaletra Other Names: LPV / RTV, LPV/r, ritonavir-boosted lopinavir Drug Class: Combination Drugs

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
-Taking Kaletra during pregnancy has not been associated with an increased risk of birth defects.
+Kaletra oral solution contains alcohol and propylene glycol.
+Do not take Kaletra oral solution during pregnancy because there is no safe level of alcohol exposure during pregnancy.
 Talk to your health care provider about possible risks with taking Kaletra when pregnant.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV or are taking Kaletra.